anilantony/Main-Project-Daily-Reports-S7-CSA/Group 11/Albert Fredy/readme.md

 ## 18-10-2022

 - **Prepared ppt for the zeroth review
-     - collab with team members for preparing ppt
+     - Focused on Description, features and skillset of the system.

 ## 19-10-2022

-- ** zeroth review
+- **zeroth review**
      - conducted the zeroth review

 ## 20-10-2022

-- ** Research for feasibility and relevance of the projecty
+- **Research for feasibility and relevance of the project**
      - Researched IEEE for the feasibility and relevance check